HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/slurm-submission.md

 ## 🧱 Setting up your environment (only once per user)

-You will need to load some modules in order to run the code.
-These include `gcc`, `anaconda`, and `git`.
+You will need to load some modules in order to run `flepiMoP`.
+These include `gcc`, `anaconda`, `git`, and `r`.
 You should be able to do this using the `module` commands.

+{% hint style="warning" %}
+Each cluster's setup is slightly different and these commands, especially the `module` ones, might need to be adapted on the fly.
+{% endhint %}

 * First purge the current modules: